 We are therefore not listening to Orpheus in this shadowy place, and so should not count on the music to carry us away, back to the world of the living.
 In Shadow Kingdom, Dylan tries to make the ghostly past talk by conducting a séance with his old songs to see if they might yet have something new to say.

-Building on the gothic mode he cultivated on Rough and Rowdy Ways, Dylan continues his life-long battle against nostalgia as we encounter a performer who, though haunted by the mystery of own words, nevertheless bends them again to new purpose.
+Building on the gothic mode he cultivated on Rough and Rowdy Ways, Dylan continues his life-long battle against nostalgia as we encounter a performer who, though haunted by the mystery of his own words, nevertheless bends them again to new purpose.
 Although the show opens with an up-tempo version of “When I Paint My Masterpiece,” we shouldn’t be fooled about what’s to come.
 That song, after all, is all about the shadow history casts over the present and the future.
 “Someday everything’s gonna sound like a rhapsody,” he sings, “when I paint my masterpiece.”
 The structure of the song itself, however, means that such a moment will be infinitely deferred and so the performance ahead is less a rhapsody than a confession—maybe even a dirge.

 Maybe that’s why the next song Dylan selects is all about saying farewell.
-“Most likely you’ll you go your way and I’ll go mine,” he tell us, charting a course that leads across the river outside this club.
+“Most likely you’ll you go your way and I’ll go mine,” he tells us, charting a course that leads across the river outside this club.
 He then rouses himself for a love song from 1967, “I’ll Be Your Baby Tonight,” but he transforms it—as he does nearly every other song in this performance.
 On screen, Dylan sings as two women—muses, prophets, furies or fates—stare straight into the camera and then, midway through the song, the lively tempo that carried us through the first part of the show abruptly ebbs.
 The camera closes in tightly on Dylan’s face: the thinned hair, the sagging flesh, the deep furrows etched by time.
 Once a song about seduction, sexuality, and one-night stands, this tune suddenly becomes about the performance itself.
 Dylan will be our baby one more time up there on stage, but look at what it costs.
 How long can this go on?

-We suddenly becomes aware of the funereal air we’ve been breathing in this roadhouse, finding ourselves now counted among the lost souls at the tables as the opening lines of “Tom Thumb’s Blues” ring out.
+We suddenly become aware of the funereal air we’ve been breathing in this roadhouse, finding ourselves now counted among the lost souls at the tables as the opening lines of “Tom Thumb’s Blues” ring out.
 The camera angle shifts, positioning us amid a group of indifferent men smoking and drinking in imperfectly concealed desperation.
 “I cannot move, my fingers are all in a knot,” Dylan sings, transforming a line that once seemed about drug use into a lament about age made all the more poignant as we watch him throughout the evening struggle to coax a few chords from the guitar.
 “I don’t have the strength to get up and take another shot,” he continues, and yet here he is at the microphone, taking his shot again despite the toll it takes on his now eighty-year-old body.

-No wonder that he follows this song with an extraordinary rendition of “Tombstone Blues,” chanted as a spoken-word poem.
+No wonder he follows this song with an extraordinary rendition of “Tombstone Blues,” chanted as a spoken-word poem.
 The audience has abruptly disappeared as Dylan and his small band shift into what feels like a corner of his own mind.
 The delivery is a nod both to Ginsberg and the Beat poets as well as to the Nobel committee—an admission that yes, he really is a poet as well as a performer.
 And as he recites the song’s nihilistic lines, he evokes “Murder Most Foul,” which he delivered in almost exactly the same way.
 Both songs travel through time, the 2020 lyrics looking back to Kennedy’s death and the lines from 1965 strangely fitted to our world of pandemic and insurrection: